 Power is fed from an external PSU, which is far bulkier than necessary.
-For portable use, it may have been a better option to have internal power, but that’s just us.
+For portable use, it may have been a better option to have internal power.

 Compared to other monitor speakers

-Aside from not being worth the money, the Eris E3.5 speakers are practically garbage.
-If you absolutely need to have a pair of desktop speakers – do yourself a favor and save your money.
+The Eris E3.5 speakers aren’t worth the money, in my opinion.
+If you absolutely need to have a pair of desktop speakers, do yourself a favor and save your money.
 The iLouds are the obvious choice here.